GMP is here to serve you: What to know about Coronavirus (COVID-19)

 We recognize that certain customers may experience financial difficulty as a result of the coronavirus outbreak, whether they or a family member fall ill, are required to quarantine, or because their income is otherwise affected.
 We hope to alleviate our affected customers’ concerns about their electricity service during this time.

-As a result, GMP is temporarily suspending collections-related activities, including service disconnections through the end of May, to lessen any financial hardship the COVID-19 pandemic may have on our customers.
-These policies are effective immediately and will be in place through the end of May.
-We will evaluate their continued need at that time.
+As a result, GMP is extending the temporary suspension of collections-related activities, including service disconnections, through the end of September to lessen any financial hardship the COVID-19 pandemic may have on our customers.
+These policies went into effect in mid-March and will be in place through September, and we will evaluate their continued need at that time.
 Please note that regular billing will continue for all customers.

 Visit this page regularly for GMP updates.